AshleyF/Forthkit/library/pixels/readme.md

 : cell 4 / floor columns * swap 2 / floor + ;
 ```

-Each Braille character _cell_ contains 2x4 dots.
-We can compute the `cell` in which a dot on the canvas falls, given the x and y coordinates, by dividing y by 4 and adding the number of `columns` (jumping by _rows_), then add to this x divided by 2 (the column of x).
+Each Braille character cell contains 2×4 dots.
+We can compute the memory `cell` in which a dot on the canvas falls, given the x and y coordinates, by dividing y by 4 and adding the number of `columns` (jumping by _rows_), then add to this x divided by 2 (the column of x).

 For example, `1 3 cell` returns `0` because the dot falls on the bottom right corner of the first cell.
 However if we move to the right, `2 3 cell` returns `1`; the bottom left corner of the 2nd cell.
 Moving down, `2 4 cell` returns `81`; the top left corner of the second cell on the second 80-character row.